 لَوْ أَنزَلْنَا هَذَا الْقُرْآنَ عَلَى جَبَلٍ لَّرَأَيْتَهُ خَاشِعًا مُّتَصَدِّعًا مِّنْ خَشْيَةِ اللَّهِ وَتِلْكَ الْأَمْثَالُ نَضْرِبُهَا لِلنَّاسِ لَعَلَّهُمْ يَتَفَكَّرُونَ

-“If We had sent down this Quran upon a mountain, you would have seen it humbled and coming apart from fear of Allah.
-And these examples We present to the people that perhaps they will give thought.”
+Had We sent down this Quran upon a mountain, you would have certainly seen it humbled and torn apart in awe of Allah.
+We set forth such comparisons for people, so perhaps they may reflect

 This blessed month of Ramadan is also a month where we forgive and get closer to one another.
-It is also a month where we Muslims seek forgiveness from Almighty God on all the wrongdoings and humble ourselves before Him as His servant, in our service to humanity.
+It is also a month when we Muslims seek forgiveness from Almighty God for all our wrongdoings and humble ourselves before Him as His servant, in our service to humanity.

 And Allah knows best.